TATA-THECLAIRE/MyFreshWebsite/content/contact.md

 I strive to respond to all messages within 24-48 hours.
-Thank you for your patience.
+Thank you for your patience and understanding.